A FREE CASE REVIEW PROCESS FOR WHISTLEBLOWERS

 • Many laws protecting or rewarding whistleblowers have a short statute of limitations or require a claim to be filed quickly.
 Consequently, you should not rely on the Fund to locate an attorney for you.
 You should continue to search for an attorney.
 You should also educate yourself, on how to protect your rights as best you can, including obtaining a copy of Rules for Whistleblowers.
 The Fund also recommends a variety of resources to assist you in this process.

 • This Attorney Referral Program (“ARP”) is offered as a free service.
 You will not be charged, and you will not be asked to pay any referral fees.
 An attorney we refer to you cannot charge you for the referral services.
-However, the attorney may donate to the National Whistleblower Center from the fees they obtain when your case is resolved or settled.
+However, to support the work of the National Whistleblower Center and to cover the costs of the referral program, the attorney will donate to the National Whistleblower Center from fees they obtain when your case is resolved or settled.
 You may also decide to make a donation to the NWC, but you are not required to make any such donation.

 • No attorney participating in this program who is billing a client solely based on a contingency fee should ever charge a whistleblower a contingency fee above 40%.